ychefla/paku-iot/stack/ecoflow-collector/README.md

 This service connects to the EcoFlow Cloud API to collect real-time data from EcoFlow power stations (e.g., Delta Pro) and stores it in the paku-iot PostgreSQL database.

+## ⚠️ Recent Changes (December 2024)

+**EcoFlow API Authentication Updated**: The EcoFlow API changed from header-based POST authentication to query parameter-based GET authentication with HMAC-SHA256 signatures.
+The collector has been updated to support the new authentication method.

+If you encounter "HTTP 405 Method Not Allowed" errors, ensure you're using the latest version of this collector.

 ## Overview

 The EcoFlow collector:
-1. Authenticates with the EcoFlow Developer API using your credentials
+1. Authenticates with the EcoFlow Developer API using HMAC-SHA256 signed requests
 2. Obtains temporary MQTT credentials from the API
 3. Connects to EcoFlow's MQTT broker (`mqtt.ecoflow.com`)
 4. Subscribes to your device's data stream